jim-deriv/flutter-chart/doc/interactive_layer.md

 ### Summary

 `DrawingV2` serves as the foundation for all drawable elements in the Interactive Layer, defining four essential responsibilities: painting visual representations on the canvas, performing precise hit testing for user interactions, calculating accurate bounding areas, and handling user interaction gestures.
 The `DrawingToolState` enum works in conjunction with `DrawingV2` to define the possible states a drawing can be in (idle, selected, hovered, adding, dragging, or animating), which affects both its visual appearance and interaction behavior.
 This design creates a flexible system where drawings can adapt their appearance and behavior based on their current state while maintaining a consistent interface for the Interactive Layer to work with.

+## InteractiveLayerBase

+The `InteractiveLayerBase` is an abstract class that defines the interface for the UI component of the Interactive Layer.
+It serves as the visual representation of the Interactive Layer that is shown to the user and is responsible for:

+1. Capturing user gestures (taps, drags, hovers) directly from the chart's UI
+2. Visually rendering the current state of the Interactive Layer on the chart
+3. Managing the collection of drawing tools and their visual representation
+4. Coordinating between user input and the appropriate `InteractiveLayerBehaviour`
+5. Displaying visual feedback based on the current `InteractiveState`

+In the package implementation, `InteractiveLayerBase` is implemented by a Flutter widget that is stacked on top of the chart's widget stack.
+This positioning allows it to:

+- Intercept all user gestures before they reach the underlying chart
+- Render drawings and interactive elements above the chart's data visualization
+- Provide a transparent overlay that doesn't interfere with chart visibility

+The `InteractiveLayerBase` acts as the bridge between the user interface and the internal state management system of the Interactive Layer.
+It translates raw touch/mouse events into meaningful interactions based on the current state and behavior configuration, then renders the appropriate visual representation back to the user.

 ## InteractableDrawing